elliohow/fMRI_ROI_Analysis_Tool/docs/folder_structure.rst

 | │   ├── Intermediate_files
 | │   │   └── ...
 (All intermediate files created during analysis)
 | │   ├── Raw_results
 | │   │   └── ...
-(JSON files containing non-summarised results for every ROI.
-Used to create histogram plots.)
+(JSON files containing non-summarised results for every ROI)
 | │   └── Summarised_results (JSON files containing summarised results for each ROI)
 | │       ├── ...
 (JSON files containing summarised results for each ROI)
 | │       └── Averaged_results
 | │           └── ...
-(JSON files showing the mean average across all sessions for each parameter combination, for all statistics)
+(JSON files showing the mean average across all sessions)
 | └── sub-2
 |     └── ...
 (Folders in the same format as for sub-1)